Shamekh21/Fully-Automated-Industrial-Inspection-Sorting-System-with-Digital-Twin/README.md

 The dataset used in this project is not included in this repository due to size limitations. the link to download it : https://www.kaggle.com/datasets/ravirajsinh45/real-life-industrial-dataset-of-casting-product?resource=download

-The AI model was trained using an industrial casting inspection dataset containing:
+The AI vision model performs binary classification of industrial casting products:

 * OK Parts
 * Defective Parts

-* Surface Cracks
-* Surface Scratches
-* Manufacturing Imperfections
+Defective samples include multiple defect patterns commonly found in casting processes, such as cracks, scratches, and surface imperfections.

 Dataset Structure: